 Services AHP students or provisional psychologists can provide for the NDIS

 AHP students or provisional psychologists on clinical placement can provide services to NDIS participants, provided they are under the supervision of a qualified AHP when delivering the services, and the participant has agreed that the student may deliver specific aspects of the support.

-This consent should be documented in the service agreement between the provider and the participant, and the arrangement results in added flexibility (e.g. lower hourly rate or additional hours of service) for the participant.
+The service agreement between the provider and the participant should document this consent, and how the arrangement can result in additional flexibility (e.g. lower hourly rate or additional hours of service) for the participant.

 Payment and claiming

-Students or provisional psychologists on professional placement under supervision (usually an unpaid role) are not payable separately to their professional supervisor.
+Students or provisional psychologists on clinical placement under supervision (usually an unpaid role) are not payable separately to their professional supervising practitioner.

-As an unsupervised practitioner, a provisionally registered psychologist can charge at the rate applicable to an Allied Health Assistant Level 2 or as a counsellor.
+As a paid unsupervised practitioner, a provisionally registered psychologist can charge at the rate applicable to an Allied Health Assistant Level 2 or as a counsellor.

 AHP student registration